These Matcha Brownies taste as good as they look. These no-bake matcha bars are packed with lots of healthy goodness and are super easy to make.

 - Prepare base layer.
 Spoon mixture into a lined square baking tin and smooth with the back of a spoon.
 Place in the refrigerator to set for a minimum 2 hours.

-- Melt cacao.
+- Melt cacao butter.
 Add the cacao butter and rice malt syrup in a small glass/heatproof bowl and place over a saucepan of simmering water, making sure that the bottom of the bowl is not touching the water.
 Stir until the cacao butter has melted

 - Prepare matcha layer.
 Add the matcha powder and whisk until well combined.
 Spread over the brownies and place back into the freezer for approximately one hour to set.